ehrscape/R-project/EhrScapeR-walkthrough.md

 [EhrScape](https://www.ehrscape.com/index.html) is an open health data platform providing a rich service framework that allows you to store, query and retrieve electronic health records based on the [openEHR](http://www.openehr.org/) specification.
 The data is available as [JSON](https://en.wikipedia.org/wiki/JSON) via a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) web service architecture.

-The overall approach is generic â€“ we want to obtain healthcare data by calling a REST API, and then format the returned result set in R to ready the data for more sophisticated analysis.
+The overall approach is generic - we want to obtain healthcare data by calling a REST API, and then format the returned result set in R to ready the data for more sophisticated analysis.

 RESTful applications use HTTP requests to read data (e.g., make queries) and post data (create and/or update).
 At its most basic, calling a REST API to obtain data involves making a HTTP GET request to a server.
 If the call succeeds, youâ€™ll have a document that contains the requested data.
 To store data using REST API, a HTTP POST request needs to be made to the server along with the newly created data.